oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/model_storage/README.md

 Notes:

 - You will need to create a PAR for the model in your object storage bucket and pass it in as shown above
-- On the backend, Corrino creates an ephemeral volume and mounts it to the mount location directory inside the container
+- On the backend, OCI AI Blueprints creates an ephemeral volume and mounts it to the mount location directory inside the container
 - The mount location is the directory inside the container that the contents of the bucket will be dumped into
 - The application running inside the container will access the model from the `/models` directory (using the example above - but the directory can be renamed as you see fit)
 - The application running inside the container will access the model from the /models directory (again, using the example from above)